This Rocky Road Fudge recipe is just about one of the easiest fudge recipes you will make.

 - 3 cups miniature marshmallows, divided

-- 1 14 oz can sweetened condensed milk
+- 1 - 14 oz can sweetened condensed milk

-- 1 tbsp pure vanilla extract
+- 1 tablespoon pure vanilla extract

-- ¼ tsp pink sea salt
+- ¼ teaspoon pink sea salt